VasudhaBhat04/BlogWiz-AI/README.md

-This project, titled "BlogWiz AI: A Blog Assistant", was developed as part of an academic mini project for the academic year 2024–2025, aimed at simplifying blog creation through automation and multilingual support.
-BlogWiz generates complete blog content based on user inputs such as title, keywords, tone, content length etc;.
-It supports English, Hindi, and Kannada, and offers features like font customization, keyword highlighting, and downloadable content in .txt format.
-Integrated with SerpAPI, the assistant fetches relevant images and  also includes suggested reads with direct links.
-With a clean and intuitive user interface, this project demonstrates seamless blog generation by combining multiple tools for efficient and interactive multilingual content creation.
+# 📝 BlogWiz AI: A Blog Assistant

+**BlogWiz AI** is an intelligent, multilingual blog generation assistant developed as part of an academic mini project (2024–2025).
+It empowers users to create fully structured blogs using AI, supporting customization options such as tone, content length, fonts, keyword emphasis, and multilingual generation (English, Hindi, Kannada).

+With image fetching via SerpAPI and suggested article recommendations, BlogWiz makes the content creation process intuitive, efficient, and interactive.

+---

+## 🌟 Features

+- ✅ **AI-powered blog content generation** using Gemini Pro (Google Generative AI)
+- 🌐 **Multilingual support**: English, Hindi, Kannada
+- ✨ **User controls** for:
+  - Blog title, tone (formal, casual, etc.), keywords, and content length
+  - Font style and size customization
+- 🔍 **Keyword highlighting** in the output
+- 🖼️ **Image generation** using **SerpAPI** for relevant visuals
+- 🔗 **Suggested reads** with direct article links
+- 💾 **Download blog** content as `.txt`
+- 🎨 Clean, responsive, and user-friendly UI